Swiss sausages and cured meats: History

 Salt was hardly used as a means of preservation before the 2nd millennium BC, as the archaeological excavations carried out near salt resources seem to indicate.
 In the Lower Engadine, beef and pork were smoked as early as the 1st millennium BC; this is attested by pierced shoulder blades found on archeological sites.
 Smoking meat was probably common since the Neolithic, as livestock had to be slaughtered before the long winter season.
 This has not changed much throughout history: until the 19th century, animals were typically slaughtered in November, then cut up for salting, smoking and making sausages.
 Since the meat could not be refrigerated easily, its fresh consumption was limited to the time of slaughter.

 Current meat-curing techniques and recipes are attested since the Late Middle Ages.
 In 1438, the statutes of the Butchers' Guild of St. Gallen mention a veal sausage.
 In Valais, dried meat specialities made from beef are attested in Münster's 1544 Cosmographia.
 The Walser people, who also occupied other Alpine territories, such as the Grisons and Ticino, are sometimes credited for this speciality.
-Grisons Meat is descriped by 18th century travellers, in particular by Johann Gottfried Ebel who notes that "the air is so dry from Sils to St. Moritz between the months of October and March that meat is dried instead of being smoked".
+Grisons Meat is described by 18th century travellers, in particular by Johann Gottfried Ebel who notes that "the air is so dry from Sils to St. Moritz between the months of October and March that meat is dried instead of being smoked".

 Raw ham was probably also produced since the Late Middle Ages, especially in southern Switzerland.
 While drying techniques are common in Valais, Ticino and the Grisons, smoking techniques are more common in northern Switzerland.
 These differences reflect those between northern and southern Europe.